InsightSoftwareConsortium/ITKMontage/test/Input/Tiles/_readme.txt

 It is a 100 (10x10) tile montage cut from a larger monolithic image.
 Each tile is 1024 x 1024.
 The tiles have 50% overlap (ie the cutting template was shifted 512 pixels between tiles).
 Additionally, I added some 'slop' to the shifts to simulate montage artifacts.
 I have two files that can accompany the tiles.
 The first is the intended locations of the 100 tiles (ie perfect stage movement) and the second is the actual location.
+TileConfiguration3D is a 169 (13 x 13) tile montage of 320 x 320 x 150 images with an overlap of 40 pixels between tiles.
+TileConfiguration3D.registered is the actual registered location of the 3D blocks.